aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 a .NET Core compatibility assessment, making it faster and easier to port .NET Framework applications to Linux.
 The tool quickly scans .NET Framework applications to identify incompatibilities with .NET Core, finds known replacements, and generates a detailed compatibility assessment.
 Both .NET Core 3.1 and .NET 5 are currently supported.
 In the near future customers can target .NET 6.

+### AWS App2Container
+[AWS App2Container (A2C)](https://aws.amazon.com/app2container/) is a command-line tool for modernizing .NET and Java applications into containerized applications.
+A2C analyzes and builds an inventory of all applications running in virtual machines, on-premises or in the cloud.
+Applications are selected to be containerized, and A2C packages the application artifact and identified dependencies into container images, configures the network ports, and generates the ECS task and Kubernetes pod definitions.
+A2C provisions, through CloudFormation, the cloud infrastructure and CI/CD pipelines required to deploy the containerized .NET or Java application into production.
+In the near future customers support will be able to containerize .NET 6 applications.

 ## Security and Diagnostics